King Kong (1933 film): Plot

 In New York Harbor, filmmaker Carl Denham, known for wildlife films in remote exotic locations, is chartering Captain Englehorn's ship, the Venture, for his new project.
 However, he is unable to secure an actress for a female role he has been reluctant to disclose.
 In the streets of New York City, he finds struggling actress Ann Darrow and promises her "the thrill of a lifetime".
 The Venture sets off, during which Denham reveals that their destination is an uncharted island with a mountain the shape of a skull.
 He alludes to a mysterious entity named Kong, rumored to dwell on the island.
 The crew arrives and anchors offshore.
 They encounter a native village separated from the rest of the island by an enormous stone wall with a large wooden gate.
 They witness a group of natives preparing to sacrifice a young woman, termed the "bride of Kong".
 The intruders are spotted and the native chief stops the ceremony.
 When he sees the blonde-haired Ann, he offers to trade six of his tribal women for the "golden woman".
 They refuse him and return to the ship.

 That night, after the ship's first mate, Jack Driscoll, admits his love for Ann, the natives kidnap Ann from the ship and take her through the gate and onto an altar.
-There she is offered to Kong, who is revealed to be a giant gorilla-like beast.
+There she is offered to Kong, who is revealed to be a giant gorilla-looking beast.
 Kong carries a terrified Ann away into the jungle as Denham, Jack, and some crewmen give chase.
 The men encounter living dinosaurs; they manage to kill a charging Stegosaurus, but are attacked by an aggressive Brontosaurus and eventually Kong himself, leaving Jack and Denham as the only survivors.
 After Kong slays a Tyrannosaurus to save Ann, Jack keeps following them while Denham returns to the village.
 Upon arriving in Kong's mountain lair, Ann is menaced by a serpent-like Elasmosaurus, which Kong also kills.
 When a Pteranodon tries to fly away with Ann, and is killed by Kong, Jack saves her and they climb down a vine dangling from a cliff ledge.
 When Kong starts pulling them back up, the two drop into the water below; they flee back to the village, where Denham, Englehorn, and the surviving crewmen await.
 Kong pursues, breaks open the gate, and relentlessly rampages through the village.
 Onshore, Denham, determined to bring Kong back alive, renders him unconscious with a gas bomb.